 LST radiators are an ideal choice wherever high efficiency heating is required, yet where safety demands a low surface temperature i.e. where people may injure themselves if left in contact with a standard radiator.
 The range of Stelrad LST radiators reach a maximum 43°C and are ideal for residential homes, hospitals, schools, nurseries and children’s bedrooms.

 3 How do I calculate the heating requirements of a house/room?

 It is an important and sometime complex calculation when determining what size radiator is required to heat a room to the correct level.
 STARS (Stelrad Technical Advanced Radiator System) heatloss calculator offers a simpler way to get sizing of radiators right, first time.
 Both fabric heat loss and ventilation heat loss is also calculated in order to establish the radiator output and size required.

 Stelrad measure output in Btu/hr, British Thermal Unit per hour which is the standard measurement used to state the amount of output of any heat generating device.
 Heat output can also be measured in Watts, 1 watt is equivalent to 3.412 Btu/hr.

 4 Do you run CPD (Continuing Professional Development) courses?

 Stelrad are proud to offer RIBA (Royal Institute of British Architects) and CIBSE (Chartered Institute of British Service Engineers) accredited CPD (Continuing Professional Development) training sessions.

 Learn about the latest developments in radiators with a CPD training session led by a fully qualified specialist from Stelrad.
-Each one-hour training sessions counts towards your 35 hour annual CPD requirement and can be arranged for you on a one-to-one or group basis at your practice, at a time to suit you.
+The one-hour training session counts towards your 35 hour annual CPD requirement and can be arranged for you on a one-to-one or group basis at your practice, at a time to suit you.

 5 Where can I find Stelrad BIM products?